 For those struggling with heroin use, attending a center that specializes in heroin addiction treatment is often the best option for proper treatment.
 Heroin is a highly addictive substance that compromises physical and mental health and ultimately harms the relationships with those you care about most.
-If you or someone you know is seeking treatment for heroin addiction, please don’t hesitate to contact Red Oak Recovery® at 866.457.7590 for information about our heroin rehab program.
+If you or someone you know is seeking treatment for heroin addiction, please don’t hesitate to contact Red Oak Recovery® at 866.457.7590 for information about heroin addiction rehab and treatment.

 Heroin is a potent drug that quickly changes the brain chemistry of its users.
 Although the drug is rapidly addictive because of its intense and pleasurable sensations on the brain, withdrawals can be drawn out and painful to go through.
 It is a short-acting opioid, so when an individual ceases using the powerful drug, the pleasurable feelings are quickly replaced with uncomfortable physiological responses resulting from craving the drug.
 You will most likely need to attend a heroin rehab program if you regularly use heroin and have been experiencing some of these side effects: